ED summons Shiv Sena MP Gawali for questioning in PMLA case | Law-Order

 - India

-The Enforcement Directorate (ED) has summoned Shiv Sena MP Bhavana Gawali for questioning in a money laundering case on October 4, official sources said on Wednesday.
+The Enforcement Directorate (ED) has summoned Shiv Sena MP Bhavana Gawali for questioning on October 4 in a money laundering case registered against her and others, official sources said on Wednesday.

 Gawali, 48, is a member of the Lok Sabha from the Yavatmal-Washim seat in Maharashtra.

-She has been asked to depose before the investigating officer of the case at the ED office located in South Mumbai on October 4, they said.
+The Shiv Sena MP has been asked to depose before the investigating officer of the case at the ED office located in South Mumbai, they said.

 The agency on Tuesday arrested her aide Saeed Khan in this criminal case filed under the provisions of the Prevention of Money Laundering Act (PMLA).

-The agency, while taking the custody of Khan, told a special PMLA court here on Tuesday that Gawali criminally conspired to convert a trust into a private company through Khan by ''forgery and fraud'' for layering of funds worth around Rs 18 crore.
+The agency, while taking the custody of Khan, claimed before a special PMLA court here on Tuesday that Gawali criminally conspired to convert a trust into a private company through Khan by ''forgery and fraud'' for layering of funds worth around Rs 18 crore.
+Khan was sent to ED custody till October 1 by the court.

+It is understood that the agency wants to question Gawali about her links with Khan and the trust identified as 'Mahila Utkarsha Pratishthan' and related transactions.

+The ED had told the court that its investigation so far suggested that misappropriation of funds to the tune of Rs 18.18 crore and theft of Rs 7 crore (cash) have been layered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)